Explain Wasabi like I'm 5

 Backup both!

-If you ever need to restore your wallet in Wasabi, or any other wallet, you will need both: your password AND your 12 recovery words.
+If you ever need to restore your wallet in Wasabi, or any other wallet, you will need both: your passphrase AND your 12 recovery words.

 See this chapter for more information on how to securely generate your wallet.